 It’s a weird time for middle market companies.
 They’re navigating a Rubik’s cube environment in which slow growth is the norm but fast growth is achievable, the cost of capital is high, and significant disruption is being driven by AI and climate change.

 Amidst all this, pressure is mounting to communicate clearly about corporate sustainability to demonstrate that management is limiting risks and operating with long term vision.
-Companies that are waiting for regulatory mandates to dictate their next move are reaching the ending of the line: change is being dictated by commerce, not by policy.
+Companies that are waiting for regulatory mandates to dictate their next move are reaching the end of the line: change is being dictated by commerce, not by policy.
 The government may be bogged down in a political quagmire, but the value chain and acquirers are taking sustainability seriously.

 ESG in M&A: A Strategic Imperative